daringh10/Pokemon-Extension-Chrome/README.md

 A quick and easy pokemon search using PokeApi.
 Facilitates getting information quick

 Notes:
- - The autocomplete feature is entirley custom and uses no libray
+ - The autocomplete feature is entirley custom and uses no external libray

 https://chrome.google.com/webstore/detail/quick-pokemon-search/ekakjiiieloliofkoolkfndchibppbha/related